Industries

 Common RFI File Sharing Mistakes to Avoid

-Ignoring Version Control: Renaming files creates duplicates.
+Renaming files instead of versioning them creates duplicates that look identical until you check the date.
 Use version numbers in filenames: "Floor-Plan-v1.dwg", "Floor-Plan-v2.dwg."
-Keep all versions in the RFI folder.
+Keep all versions in the RFI folder so there's a record.

-Over-Sharing Access: Giving subs access to the entire project folder exposes bid documents.
-Share only the specific RFI folder they need.
+Giving subs access to the whole project folder is a common shortcut that exposes bid documents to the wrong people.
+Share only the specific RFI folder they're involved in.

 Frequently Asked Questions